gdsbook/book/notebooks/09_spatial_inequality.md

 plt.show()
 ```

 The choropleth and the kernel density provide different visual depictions of the distribution of county incomes.
 The kernel density estimate is a *feature*-based representation, and the map is a *geographic* representation.
-Both are useful for developing a more compehensive understanding.
+Both are useful for developing a more comprehensive understanding.
 To gain insights on the level of inequality in the distribution, we'll discuss a few indices common in the statistical and econometric literatures.

 ### 20:20 Ratio